kavodsky/revos/README.md

 **Use Cases for Custom Prefixes:**
 - **Avoid Conflicts**: When you have existing environment variables with the default prefixes
 - **Organization Standards**: Follow your company's naming conventions
-- **Multiple Instances**: Run multiple Revo configurations in the same environment
+- **Multiple Instances**: Run multiple Revos configurations in the same environment
 - **Minimal Prefixes**: Use shorter prefixes for simplicity

 **Example with Custom Environment Variables:**